LoginRadius/docs/content/guide/manage-organizations/index.md

 # Manage Organizations (B2B)

-This guide explains how to enable B2B feature, and then manage organizations, their roles, and email settings for the B2B setup.
+This guide explains how to enable B2B feature.
+You can manage organizations, their users and roles, and email settings for the B2B setup.

 ## Enable B2B Identity